ROUTES/PORTAGES FROM LITTLE TROUT LAKE:

 There are three campsites on this lake.
 None of them are bad.
 There is a campsite on one of the lakes three islands.
 It's subjective, but the campsite on the point in the east of of the lake may be the most desirable.

 The area around this lake may have been subjected to a prescribed burn in September/October of 2016.
 You can see evidence of this if you camp at the campsite near to the Misquah Lake portage.
 If you walk from the lake shore up to the campsites latrine, you will pass into the burned area.
 The intentional ignition was performed to reduce fuel created by the July 4, 1999 windstorm.
 The burn area extends from Dugout Lake and Iota Lake on the east to about the middle of a north/south line extended through Lac Lake on the west.
 The burn area starts about 1/2 mile south of the South Brule River and goes north up to nearly Little Trout Lake.
-Another burn area extends from the west end of Little Trout Lake up along the west side of Misquah Lake which may be part of this same prescribed burn.
+Another burn area extends from the west end of Little Trout Lake up along the west side of Misquah Lake which seems to be be an unrelated burn, not related to this prescribed burn.
 See Lux Lake Prescribed Burn.

 Click on the photos below to see the full resolution image - Use your browsers back button to close photo and return to this page.